zhangyuanzhe1996/zhangyuanzhe1996.github.io/_pages/academic.md

 Including top-tier conferences and journals:

+- The Network and Distributed System Security Symposium (NDSS 2026),
 - International Conference on Very Large Data Bases (VLDB 2024, 2023),
 - International Conference on Dependable Systems and Networks (DSN 2024),
-- IEEE Transactions on Dependable and Secure Computing (TDSC 2024),
 - International Conference on Data Mining (ICDM 2020).

+- IEEE Transactions on Dependable and Secure Computing (TDSC),
+- IEEE Transactions on Information Forensics and Security (TIFS).

 • Public Presentations
 -